 Make yourself more prone to

-otitis eterna—an infection or inflammation of the skin that lines the ear canal
+otitis externa—an infection or inflammation of the skin that lines the ear canal

 Injure the ear canalCause the cerumen to become more impacted and more difficult to remove

-To help reduce your chances of getting cerumen impaction, take the following steps: Do not clean your ears with anything more than a soapy washcloth on the outer rim of your ear.Do not use cotton-tipped swabs to clean anywhere inside your ears.Use medications as advised by your doctor to help prevent the build up of earwax.If you are concerned about earwax, see your doctor.
+To help reduce your chance of cerumen impaction: Do not clean your ears with anything more than a soapy washcloth on the outer rim of your ear.Do not use cotton-tipped swabs to clean anywhere inside your ears.Use medications as advised by your doctor to help prevent the build up of earwax.If you are concerned about earwax, see your doctor.
 Do not attempt to remove the earwax by yourself.Schedule regular visits to remove earwax build up as advised by your doctor.

 Cerumen impaction.
 EBSCO DynaMed website.
 Available at: